gabefran/aryzebrand/README.md

 # Aryze Brand Repository

-This repository contains all brand assets, design tokens, and guidelines for Aryze ApS — a Danish B2B fintech company building Pay by Bank (A2A) payment infrastructure
+This repository contains all brand assets, design tokens, and guidelines for Aryze ApS.
+Aryze is a Danish fintech company developing Pay by Bank solutions for UK merchants with a focus on real-time payment processes, practical payment operations, and simple pricing that teams can plan around.

 ---